DejaOS/dejaos.github.io/modules/network/dxHttpServer.md

 # dxHttpServer

 ## 1. Overview

 This module is part of the official system module library of [dejaOS](https://github.com/DejaOS/DejaOS), used to start an HTTP Web service, listen on ports, and allow clients to access the device through the HTTP protocol.
 It is typically used to control devices through a computer browser within a local area network, provided that the device's IP address is known.
 Includes common HTTP Web service features:

 - Static Web Service
 - Service Listening and Startup
 - Route Registration
+- Supports file upload, Content-Type should be 'application/octet-stream' or 'text/plain' etc, **not** support 'multipart/form-data'
+- Supports file download
+- Multi-threading **not** supported, all functions should run in a single thread.
+For cross-thread communication, use dxEventbus to pass data

 ## 2. Files

 - dxHttpServer.js
 - libvbar-m-dxhttpcserver.so (embedded mongoose)

 > - Ensure these 2 files are included in the dxmodules subdirectory under the project root directory

 ## 3. Dependencies

 - None

 ## 4. Compatible Devices

 Compatible with all devices running dejaOS v2.0+

 ## 5. Usage

 ### Initialization

 - `httpserver.init()`